yogeshwar607/shreemoryacabs/KEYWORD_IMPLEMENTATION_CHECKLIST.md

 3. Expand FAQ from 5 to 15 questions
    Add voice search variations

-4. Add section: "Why GreenEVCabs is Cheaper Than Alternatives" Include cost comparison data
+4. Add section: "Why Shree Morya Cabs is Cheaper Than Alternatives" Include cost comparison data

 5. Update internal links to new location pages